localstack/localstack-blog.github.io/content/2024-03-15-exploring-s3-mocking-tools-a-comparative-analysis-of-s3mock-minio-and-localstack/index.md

 You can also use `localstack/localstack:latest` if you need other services or use integrations with S3 like SNS or SQS.

-## API compliance with S3
+## Supported operations

 This section presents a comparison of the S3 operations supported by the three selected local S3 mocking tools: LocalStack, MinIO, and S3Mock.

-The table is sorted by functionality and reveals which operations are fully supported and also compliant with AWS S3 standards.
+The table is sorted by functionality and reveals which operations are supported.

 By understanding the maturity of supported operations for each emulator, developers can choose the tool that best meets the need for local development and testing.